manish-lal12/video-meet/README.md

-## Imo-Beta
+## Video Meet

-This is a video-conferencing app built using NextJS.
+Video Meet is a video-conferencing app built using NextJS.
 It has following features:

 - Allows user to create a personal room and generate a unique invitation link.
 - Allows to record meetings and view it later
 - Facilitates user to schedule upcoming meetings